How I Lead

 5. I handle conflict head-on, without making it personal

-I’m collaborative by default.
+I welcome debate.
 I want the best idea in the room.
-Prism Detailed Assessment - Bri…

 The standard is simple: